Xhuljano-Racaku/racakuxhuljano.github.io/README.md

 After 1 week of learning Html and CSS, I made a blog where you can find some information about me.
-And you can add me in Twitter and Facebook from there.T
+And you can add me in Twitter and Facebook from there. https://xhuljano-racaku.github.io/racakuxhuljano.github.io/?fbclid=IwAR3OyYGtml0FvIiJ-_DHYQMPt1a83YmTOdeuYzjteMe0YNnXkgZBps0KHaQ